Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/core/executive-summary.md

 ## Company Overview

-SkyMirror is a technology company building an integrated ecosystem for enterprise workforce management and education.
-Founded in 2024 and headquartered in Budapest, Hungary, SkyMirror delivers:
+Skymirror is a technology company building an integrated ecosystem for enterprise workforce management and education.
+Founded in 2024 and headquartered in Budapest, Hungary, Skymirror delivers:

 - **CheckMet** - AI-powered attendance management with facial recognition
 - **Traquiva** - AI-powered learning platform (www.traquiva.com)
 - **Software Solutions** - Custom enterprise software development
-- **SkyMirror Academy** - Technology education and corporate training
+- **Skymirror Academy** - Technology education and corporate training

 Our mission integrates environmental and social responsibility with cutting-edge technology development.